ANL-Braid/braid/README.md

 <img align="right" src="images/SSXFigureNew.png" width="350">

 Serial Synchrotron Crystallography (SSX) requires rapid data processing for the tens of thousands of images captured per hour.
 To meet these data processing needs we deployed a Globus Flows-based data acquisition, analysis, curation, and visualization pipeline (see figure), leveraging Theta for high-speed on-demand analysis.
 The pipeline reactively analyzes data as it is collected, moving images from the beamline to ALCF for analysis and visualization.
 The pipeline then moves results to a repository and extracts metadata for publication in a data portal, which scientists can monitor during an experiment.
 By generating and delivering statistics and images in near real-time, the Flow enables scientists to determine whether enough data have been collected for a sample, whether a second sample is needed to produce suitable statistics, or whether the sample is not producing enough data to warrant continued processing.
+[This paper](https://www.pnas.org/content/118/21/e2100170118) describes an application.

 ### High Energy Diffraction Microscopy (HEDM)